Plantation complexes in the Southern United States: Tourism

-In late 2019, after contact initiated by Color of Change, "five major websites often used for wedding planning have pledged to cut back on promoting and romanticizing weddings at former slave plantations".
+In the 21st century, and more intensely following the "racial reckoning" following the murder of George Floyd, former plantation sites have begun to acknowledge and emphasize the role of slavery in their operations.
+These include publicly owned museums, such as Mount Vernon and Monticello, and privately owned sites such as McLeod Plantation and Whitney Plantation.
+The latter two sites are known for prioritizing narratives of enslavement over those of planters and the "Big House" altogether.
+Some aspects of "plantation tourism" have become the subject of scorn and condemnation: in late 2019, after contact initiated by Color of Change, "five major websites often used for wedding planning have pledged to cut back on promoting and romanticizing weddings at former slave plantations".
 The New York Times, earlier in 2019, "decided...to exclude couples who were being married on plantations from wedding announcements and other wedding coverage".
+The destruction of Nottaway Plantation, by some accounts the largest surviving plantation house in the south and a resort, by fire in 2025 prompted celebration from many black people and commentators.